- 5-Minute Article

 Because women live longer than men, decisions about the timing and source of Social Security retirement benefits can take on extra weight.

-You can start receiving reduced benefits as early as age 62, rather than waiting until your full retirement age (FRA), which ranges from 65 to 67 and is based on your birth year.
-If you take Social Security before your FRA, however, the amount of your annual benefit payment will be reduced by 25% to 30% permanently.
-Similarly, if you wait to collect benefits until you’re older than your FRA, the amount of your annual benefit will be higher the longer you delay starting it up, until the age 70.9
+You can start receiving reduced benefits as early as age 62 rather than waiting until your full retirement age (FRA), which ranges from age 66 to age 67 (based on your birth year).9 If you take Social Security before your FRA, however, the amount of your annual benefit payment will be permanently reduced by 25% to 30%.
+Similarly, if you wait to collect benefits until you’re older than your FRA, the amount of your annual benefit will be higher the longer you delay starting your benefits until age 70.10

 Marital status may also play a role in your benefits strategy.
-For example:10
+For example:11

 - Married women can generally choose to claim a benefit based on their work record or receive 50% of their spouse’s benefit, whichever is higher.